jacobweiss2305/agenthub/examples/triage_bee/README.md

-# Triage agent
+# Triage bee

-This example is a Swarm containing a triage agent, which takes in user inputs and chooses whether to respond directly, or triage the request to a sales or refunds agent.
+This example is a Swarm containing a triage bee, which takes in user inputs and chooses whether to respond directly, or triage the request to a sales or refunds bee.

 ## Setup

-To run the triage agent Swarm:
+To run the triage bee Swarm:

 1. Run